dcarver1/carverd/_drafts/body_mind.md

 this is the ultimate way to learn.
 Watching an expect and trying to match there form.
 It's how childern learn for the most part

 ## Chapter 8: Competition and Cooperation
 This really start to get at the idea that the experience and the training should be the goal of any practice.
-Winning is good but fleating.
+Winning is good but fleeting.
 Cooperation makes you away of the other ideas and techniques involved and increases you ability to improve.
 - the competitive mind
-while winning is a strong motivator the best athletes are allways trying to improving upon their own game and understanding look at your opponet as a teach then the stress and tension that come form competition can be better dealt with.
+while winning is a strong motivator the best athletes are always trying to improving upon their own game and understanding look at your opponent as a teach then the stress and tension that come form competition can be better dealt with.
 - overload and cutback
 Train harder then what you need when your competing.
-More repetation more weight a faster pace.
+More repetition more weight a faster pace.
 Cutback before the event to recover.
 This way you feel that you are going easy on the day of the performance.
 - preparing emotions and attitudes nervousness increasing your physically preparedness and energy.
-If you feeling nervous use that engery by activelly engaging in something.
+If you feeling nervous use that energy by actively engaging in something.
 - mental game.
 The ultimate goal of training is that when you need to pull on the training you can do it with a calm and focused mind.
-The actions are comfortable and easy and your judgement is clear.this can be acheived by bringing that same set of focus to yor pratice.
+The actions are comfortable and easy and your judgement is clear.
+This can be achieved by bringing that same set of focus to your practice.

 ## Chapter 9: The evolution of athletics
-I spoke abotu most of this already out of turn as the intro for chapter 7.
-The core idea is that sports shoudl promote well being.
-That comes from balance intetnion.
-There is a section about the againg athlete which is important.
+I spoke about most of this already out of turn as the intro for chapter 7.
+The core idea is that sports should promote well being.
+That comes from balance intention.
+There is a section about the again athlete which is important.
 You current physical state needs to be a reflection of your current training not what you have done in the past.
 That distinction is a challenging one

-## chapter 10 : MAstering the moving experience
+## chapter 10 : Mastering the moving experience
-prolouge to sum up the work.
+prologue to sum up the work.
 Balance of body mind and emotion focus on the process not the prize relaxation and concentration build ability teach the body how to perform and let it do it.

+Not from the book but very fitting.

+>Technique is what you fall back on when you run out of inspiration.
+Rudolf Nureyev